 - 1. On a call for 1st stage heat, the thermostat closes and applies 24 VAC to terminal W1 on the control board. - 2.
 Safety Circuit Proving The control board verifies continuity through the 24VAC limit control circuit.
 If the high temperature limit switch and flame roll-out switch are closed and both the high and low vent pressure switches are open, the control board will then begin pressure switch proving.
 If an open limit is detected, the control board will energize the indoor blower motor and operate it continuously while the limit switch circuit is open.
 All other system functions will be inoperable until the limit circuit closes.
 While the limit circuit is open, the control will display Open Limit Switch Fault.
-See Table 10, (page 26). - 3.
+See Table 9 (Page 25). - 3.
 The furnace control checks for continuity (24 VAC) across the pressure switch.
 If either the high or low pressure switch is closed, the heat mode sequence will not continue.
 If either remains closed, the control will display a Pressure Switch Closed with Inducer Off Fault until the fault condition clears. - 4.
 Pressure Switch Proving The control energizes the induced draft motor on High speed and waits for the high and low pressure vent switch to close.
 If the low pressure switch does not close within 12 seconds, the control will display a Pressure Switch Open with Inducer On Fault.
-If the pressure switches do not close before 60 seconds expires, the control will de-energize the inducer for 5 minutes and continue to display a Pressure Switch Open with Open with Inducer On Fault.
-If the pressure off for 5 minutes, the control energizes the inducer for 5 minutes and continue and restarts the 60 second pressure switch proving period. - 5.
-Pre-Purge If the low pressure switch closes the control runs the inducer on high speed for a 30 second pre-purge time while monitoring the thermostat call for heat, limit switch circuit, high and low pressure switch, and flame sense. - Igniter Warm Up When the 30 second pre-purge time has elapsed, the control begins the Hot Surface Ignition (HSI) warm-up as follows:
+If the pressure switches do not close before 60 seconds expires, the control will de-energize the inducer for 5 minutes and continue to display a Pressure Switch Open with Inducer On Fault during the 5 minute inducer off period.
+After the inducer has been off for 5 minutes, the control energizes the inducer motor and restarts the 60 second pressure switch proving period. - Pre-Purge If the low pressure switch closes the control runs the inducer on high speed for a 30 second prepurge time while monitoring the thermostat call for heat, limit switch circuit, high and low pressure switch, and flame sense. - 6.
+Igniter Warm Up When the 30 second pre-purge time has elapsed, the control begins the Hot Surface Ignition (HSI) warm-up as follows: